asr1/.github.io/_posts/2022-12-22-building-a-roll20-character-sheet-0-md.md

 **HTML** is used to determine the structure of your page (how the sheet is laid out), **CSS** determines the style of those elements (how the page, and the elements on it, look). **JavaScript** is used for interaction (when the user clicks on a button, do something).

-> **Note:** While proficiency with these three technologies is useful, it is not required: my goal is for these tutorials to be accessible to anyone, regardless of experience.
+> **Note:** While proficiency with these three technologies is useful, it is not required.
+My goal is for these tutorials to be accessible to anyone, regardless of experience.
 <br><br>
 **That said, the less experience you have, the longer it will take you.** I am fairly experienced with many of these technologies, and it took me around 60 hours to make the character sheet for Cyberrats.
 It's on the complex end, as far as character sheets go.
 Some of that time was spent learning new things, which I'm hoping to share with you through these posts.
 <br><br>